Jim Newberry: Controversies

 In March 2008, private developer The Webb Companies announced plans to build a high-rise mixed-used skyscraper (see: CentrePointe, Lexington), on the block occupied by several businesses.
 These included The Dame, a popular music venue with young Lexingtonians and students, and Mia's, a gay and lesbian bar.
 Newberry supported the demolition of the block and the building of the project from the beginning, causing many in the progressive and arts communities to associate him with the project and its subsequent difficulties.
 Newberry supported the project because it was purported to create over 900 jobs and infuse $250,000,000 into the Lexington community through Tax Increment Financing.
-After almost a decade from the previous buildings being demolished in the Summer of 2008, construction began on new buildings in November of 2017.
+After almost a decade from the previous buildings being demolished in the Summer of 2008, construction began on new buildings in November 2017.

 2008 and 2009 saw a series of highly publicized investigations into inappropriate spending at agencies receiving taxpayer funding.
 At the end of 2008, the Lexington Herald Leader reported on profligate spending and abnormally large expense account by Blue Grass Airport Director Michael Gobb, expenses which had been approved by the Airport's Board of Directors.
 The story sparked an investigation by Kentucky Auditor Crit Luallen, the result of which led to criminal charges against airport employees.
 Charges sparking the investigation included $4,500 spent at a Texas strip club, charged to a company credit card.
 As Mayor, Newberry was responsible for appointing members of the Airport Board, and was criticized by Vice Mayor Jim Gray and some Council Members for an alleged lack of action in response to the scandal, as well as his continued support of Airport Board officials and confidence in their ability to clean up the worrisome practices there.

 As a result of heightened scrutiny of city agencies following the scandal surrounding the Airport, city auditors investigated spending at the taxpayer-funded Public Library.
 Library CEO Kathleen Imhoff and other Library employees came under scrutiny for excessive and inappropriate spending on Library credit cards, charges which included tens of thousands of dollars in gifts to staff, over $80,000 in travel expenses, and over $10,000 in non-reimbursed meals.

 Following these scandals, similar spending issues were uncovered at two outside agencies in which Lexington-Fayette County is a member.
 At both the Kentucky League of Cities and the Kentucky Association of Counties, spending came under scrutiny from the media as well as formal auditors.